postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ### API security and governance features

-Postman Enterprise provides you with access to API security features to keep your data secure.
+Postman Enterprise provides you with advanced API security and governance features:

 * **Custom token scanner** - Create a [custom token scanner](/docs/administration/token-scanner/#custom-alerts) to proactively check for security leaks.
 * **Public link governance** - View and manage elements like workspaces, documentation, and collection links that your team [makes public](/docs/collaborating-in-postman/manage-public-elements/).